Annapurna Circuit Trek

 We will launch our day with a visit to the famed Muktinath temple.
 Annually hundreds of tourists visit the holy site.
 We walk from Muktinath towards Jomsom which is a 5-6 hour trek.
 We come across different suspension bridges and prayer flags along the way.
-Mustang area is absolutely stunning, and its unique culture and land arrangement differs from the rest of Nepal.
+The Mustang area is absolutely stunning, and its unique culture and land arrangement differ from the rest of Nepal.
 We’ll sign in at our lodge until we enter Jomsom.

 Day 09: Fly to Pokhara (20mins) & Fly to Kathmandu (25mins)

 Today is going to be your last day of the trip, as we fly back from Jomsom to Pokhara.
 The airport sits opposite the villages.
-The flight from Jomsom to Pokhara takes 20mintues, and we’ll catch another flight from Pokhara to Kathmandu afterwards.
+The flight from Jomsom to Pokhara takes 20mintues, and we’ll catch another flight from Pokhara to Kathmandu afterward.
 Later in the evening, we will host a farewell dinner for you where we can talk about your experience in the Annapurna Circuit Trek.
 We’ll arrange a farewell dinner for you later in the evening, where we will chat about your Annapurna Circuit Trek experience.

 Day 10: Departure Day